MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 However, since we are not entirely sure if the random forest regression will work fine with our dataset, we still had to test the model before train the model with the dataset.
 To see the testings on random forest regression in terms of testing and training accuracies, please refer to `/models/randomForest.ipynb`.
 To see the implementation of the random forest regression and its predictions, please refer to `/models/pred_w_random_forest.ipynb`.

 ### 4.3 Rental Price Growth Rate Calculation
 Based on prediction results from 2023-2027, rental prices are aggregated to average per SA2 district per year.
 The same aggregation is applied to year 2022 rental dataset, which is then concatenated to the prediction set.
 Growth rate of a district in current year is calculated by (average rental price of district in current year)-(average rental price of district in past year) / (average rental price of district in past year).
-The average future growth rate for a district is then calculated by sum of yearly growth rates from 2023 to 2027 of the district / 5.
+The average future growth rate for a district is then calculated by (sum of yearly growth rates from 2023 to 2027 of the district) / (5).
+At the end of this notebook, it returns a csv file such as `/data/curated/final_growing_rates_rf.csv` that shows the average growing rate predicted for the next 5 years of each suburb, sorted in an descending order of average growing rate.
 To view these steps please see `/models/growthRateCalc.ipynb`.

 `/models/growth_rate.ipynb` presents a geo visualization of rent growth rate calculated by random forest model and xgboost model.